Panama: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation

 - Learning at the Smithsonian Tropical Research Institute in Bocas del Toro and Barro Colorado Island

-- A birding ecology course at an Audubon Society “world’s top 10” birding site
+- A bird ecology course at an Audubon Society “world’s top 10” birding site

 - A terrestrial ecology course at a UNESCO Biosphere World Heritage Site